 The Restoring Family Links Program (RFL) is an important part of the activities of the Red Crescent of Kazakhstan, as part of the activities aimed at preparing for and responding to emergencies.
-Within the framework of the RFL, the Red Crosses and Crescents around the world are searching for people to help them and learn about their lives.
+Within the framework of the RFL, the Red Cross and Crescent all around the world are searching for people to help them and learn about their lives.

 The main areas of activity are as follows

 - Search for and learn about relatives and restore family links:

 - Search for civil persons with communication lost as a result of World War II